St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Continuous Symmetries: Conservation Laws

-Whenever the action integral remains invariant under the {\it continuous} symmetry transformations, according to Noether's theorem, there will always be conserved currents as well as corresponding conserved charges.
+Whenever the action integral (or the Lagrangian density) remains invariant under the {\it continuous} symmetry transformation, according to Noether's theorem, there is always existence of the conserved current (as well as corresponding conserved charge).
 In this context, first of all, we focus on the following ghost-scale {\it continuous} symmetry transformations with a global (i.e. spacetime independent) {\it bosonic} scale transformation parameter $\Omega$ as

-where the numerical factors in the exponents denote the ghost numbers of the specific fields.
-The generic field $\Sigma$ stands for {\it all} the fields: $A_{\mu\nu \lambda }, \; \Phi_{\mu\nu}, \; \phi_\mu, \; \phi, \; B_1, \; B_{\mu\nu}, \; \bar B_{\mu\nu}, \; B_\mu, \; \bar B_\mu$ which carry the ghost number equal to {\it zero}.
+where the numerical factors, in the exponents, denote the ghost numbers of the specific fields.
+The generic field $\Sigma$ stands for {\it all} the fields: $A_{\mu\nu \lambda }, \; \Phi_{\mu\nu}, \; \phi_\mu, \phi, \; B_1, \; B_{\mu\nu}, \; \bar B_{\mu\nu}, \; B_\mu, \; \bar B_\mu$ which carry the ghost number equal to {\it zero}.
 It can be readily checked that the coupled (but equivalent) Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$ [cf. Eqs.
-(5), (6)] remain invariant under the ghost-scale continuous symmetry transformations (28).
+(5), (6)] remain invariant under the ghost-scale continuous symmetry transformations (36).

-The infinitesimal version $(s_g)$ of the above ghost-scale symmetry transformations (28), with the very {\it simple} choice $\Omega = 1$, can be expressed as:
+The infinitesimal version $(s_g)$ of the above ghost-scale symmetry transformations (36), with the very {\it simple} choice $\Omega = 1$ for the sake of bravity, can be expressed as: